On the occupation measure of evolution models with vanishing mutations: Related work on inhomogeneous models

-As mentioned, the inhomogeneous model of evolution in \cite{Pak08} is the closest to our approach, where the underlying homogeneous model is more restrictive than the one given by Definition~\ref{def:hom_ev}.
+As mentioned, the inhomogeneous model of evolution in \citep{Pak08} is the closest to our approach, where the underlying homogeneous model is more restrictive than the one given by Definition~\ref{def:hom_ev}.
 Precisely, the following additional hypotheses to Definition~\ref{def:hom_ev} are considered.

-One of the earliest inhomogeneous models is due to \cite{Rob98}, which corresponds to the framework introduced in \cite{KMR93}.
+One of the earliest inhomogeneous models of evolution is due to \citep{Rob98}, which corresponds to the framework introduced in \citep{KMR93}.
 This model satisfies \eqref{hyp:pak} and a decreasing vanishing mutation rate is considered.
-Roughly speaking, it is shown that if $\ve_n=n^{-A}$ with $A\mCR(\co)\leq1$, then the induced inhomogeneous Markov chain is strongly ergodic, with limiting distribution $\pi^*$.
-This result applies only to the case where the class achieving $\mCR(\co)$ is aperiodic.
+Roughly speaking, it is shown that if $\ve_n=n^{-A}$ with $A$ such that $A\mCR(\co)\leq1$, then the induced inhomogeneous Markov chain is strongly ergodic, with limiting distribution $\pi^*$.
+This result applies only to the case where the class achieving $\mCR(\co)$ is aperiodic (cf. Examples~\ref{ex:pak} and \ref{ex:pak_cont}).

-In order to take into account possible periodicity of the chain induced by the transition matrix $\Plim$, and using the fact that $P_\ve$ is ergodic for all $\ve \in (0,1]$, \cite{Pak08} introduces the quantity
+In order to take into account possible periodicity of the chain induced by the transition matrix $\Plim$, and using the fact that $P_\ve$ is ergodic for all $\ve \in (0,1]$, \citep{Pak08} introduces the quantity

-where $r_k^\ve(y,x)$ is the resistance between $y$ and $x$ in exactly $k$ steps for the ergodic transition matrix $P_\ve$, and $C_x$ is the recurrent class (for the limit matrix $\Plim$) to which $x$ belongs.
-Notice that if $C_x$ is an aperiodic recurrent class, then $\eta(x)=0$.
+where $r_m^\ve(y,x)$ is the resistance between $y$ and $x$ in exactly $m$ steps for the ergodic transition matrix $P_\ve$, and $\mC_x$ is the recurrent class (for the limit matrix $\Plim$) to which $x$ belongs.
+Notice that if $\mC_x$ is an aperiodic recurrent class, then $\eta(x)=0$.
 Let us define

 \begin{remark} Notice that Theorem~\ref{thm:comparison} implies that, for all admissible cost function $\co$, one has that $\ec \leq \nu(\co)$. \end{remark}